A great logo needs three things – an image, a brand name, and a tagline.

 9. Expletus Sans

 Need a striking font for your branding?
 Consider Expletus Sans.
-It’s a great choice for forward-thinking businesses that want to have an unconventional logo design.
+It’s one of the more modern fonts on this list and it is a great choice for forward-thinking businesses that want to have an unconventional logo design.

 Expletus Sans’s signature detached lettering adds some dynamism to the font’s appearance.
-The gaps can be accentuated if you use a colored background.
+The gaps can be accentuated if you use a logo with a colored background.

-Despite the unusual style, the shapes of the letters are simple and legible on any display.
+Despite the unusual style, the shapes of the letters are simple and legible on any logo or display.

 If you prefer a lighter font, try BenchNine.
 With its thin strokes and slightly rounded shapes, this cool font presents a youthful spirit that new startups can benefit from.